How to Download Facebook Reels for Free

 Getting the Reel's link is slightly easier on mobile because Facebook's app has a dedicated “Copy link” option in the share menu.
 The download process itself is identical — paste the link into ReelGrab in your mobile browser.

 One wrinkle on iOS: Safari sometimes asks where to save downloaded files.
-If the download doesn't appear in your Photos, check the Files app → Downloads folder.
-You can move the video to Photos by opening it and tapping Share → Save Video.
+The MP3 lands in the Files app → Downloads folder, where you can play it, move it, or share it.
+The transcript and summary stay on the results page to copy.

-On Android, Chrome drops downloaded files into the Downloads folder automatically.
+On Android, Chrome drops the MP3 into the Downloads folder automatically.
 You'll see a notification when it's done.

 On Desktop